chembience/chembience/README.rst

 services and containers.
 The *Proxy* works in a way that it automatically discovers any existing or newly starting application containers inside a secondary Docker virtual network between the application container and the proxy module.
-During the start up of the application container, the *Proxy* is capable of detecting the (sub) domain specification given in the configuration of the application which makes the application accessible from the outside of the *Chembience Backend* network under the specified application domain names, the latter either being a DNS-registered Web domain or any sub domain at localhost in case of a locally running Web application.
+During the start up of the application container, the *Proxy* is capable of detecting the (sub) domain specification given in the configuration of the application.
+This makes the application accessible from the outside of the *Chembience Backend* network under the specified application domain names, the latter either being a DNS-registered Web domain or any sub domain at localhost in case of a locally running Web application.
 If configured accordingly, a SSL/TLS certificate can be automatically registered with `Let's Encrypt <https://letsencrypt.org/>`_

 In general, all of the Chembience application packages can be easily altered, cloned, removed, or reconfigured.
-After the initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), the file directory of any Chembience application initially created as a template can be moved, renamed, extended, or copied, allowing for the creation of multiple, specialized application packages, which then can be handled as software projects of their own.
+After the initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), the file directory of a Chembience application initially created as a template can be moved, renamed, extended, or copied.
+This allows for the creation of multiple, specialized application packages, which then can be handled as software projects of their own.
 If additional infrastructure packages are required for a project (e.g. Solr, elasticsearch, or additional Postgres container instances), they can be easily add as additional components of the docker-compose service configuration.

 Current release version of the most important packages are: